ali-ahmed00/Mastermind/README.md

 Creates a new SecretCode object using the given code (or random if not provided).

 Method : Start() :

-Runs the main gameplay loop.
+-Runs the main gameplay loop.

-For each attempt:
+ -For each attempt:

  -Prompts the player for input.

 Validates the input with SecretCode.IsValidGuess().